iWriteGigs

 Question #114

-A No, Yolanda can take legal action against the buyers at any time while she still owns the property.
+A No, Yolanda can take legal action at any time within two years after taking possession of the property.

 B Yes, the buyer can only take legal action within six months of taking possession of the property.